 Mineral hydrocarbons are not to be used in the composition or preparation of any article of food intended for human consumption, and no foods containing any mineral hydrocarbon are to be sold for human consumption.
-Exceptions to this rule, exists for the following products (Food Regulation no.36 (2) (a) to (h)):
+Exceptions to this rule, exists for the following products [Food Regulation No.36 (2) (a) to (h)]:

 - a.
-Dried fruits containing not more than 0.5 part by weight of mineral hydrocarbon per 100 parts by weight of dried fruit; - b.
-Citrus fruits containing not more than 0.1 part by weight of mineral hydrocarbon per 100 parts by weight of citrus fruit; - c.
+Dried fruits containing not more than 0.5 part by weight of mineral hydrocarbon per 100 parts by weight of dried fruit - b.
+Citrus fruits containing not more than 0.1 part by weight of mineral hydrocarbon per 100 parts by weight of citrus fruit - c.
 Sugar confectionery containing mineral hydrocarbon by reason of the use of mineral hydrocarbon as a polishing or glazing agent for confectionery.
-Allowed if such confectionery contains by reason thereof not more than 0.2 part by weight of mineral hydrocarbon per 100 parts by weight of such confectionery; - d.
-Chewing compound which contains no more than 60 parts by weight of solid mineral hydrocarbon per 100 parts by weight of chewing compound and otherwise contains no mineral hydrocarbon; - e.
-Whole pressed cheese or part thereof containing mineral hydrocarbon by reason of the use of mineral hydrocarbon on the rind; - f.
-Egg, laid by any domestic fowl or domestic duck which contains mineral hydrocarbon by reason of its having been subjected to a process of preservation consisting of being dipped in, sprayed with or otherwise treated with mineral hydrocarbon, and which shall be marked with the word "SEALED" on the shell;

-- g.
-Food containing mineral hydrocarbon --- (i) by reason of the use in the composition of dried fruit, citrus fruit or sugar confectionery, or any one or more those commodities, containing mineral hydrocarbon not in excess of the relevant quantities permitted in accordance with sub-paragraphs (a), (b) and (c); and (ii) by reason of the use of mineral hydrocarbon as a lubricant or greasing agent on some surface with which that food has necessarily to come into contact during the course of preparation if that food contains by reason thereof not more than 0.2 part by weight of mineral hydrocarbon per 100 parts by weight of the food; - h.
+Allowed if such confectionery contains by reason thereof not more than 0.2 part by weight of mineral hydrocarbon per 100 parts by weight of such confectionery - d.
+Chewing compound which contains no more than 60 parts by weight of solid mineral hydrocarbon per 100 parts by weight of chewing compound and otherwise contains no mineral hydrocarbon - e.
+Whole pressed cheese or part thereof containing mineral hydrocarbon by reason of the use of mineral hydrocarbon on the rind - f.
+Egg, laid by any domestic fowl or domestic duck, which contains mineral hydrocarbon by reason of its having been subjected to a process of preservation consisting of being dipped in, sprayed with, or otherwise treated with mineral hydrocarbon - g.
+Food containing mineral hydrocarbon: (i) by reason of the use in the composition of dried fruit, citrus fruit or sugar confectionery, or any one or more those commodities, containing mineral hydrocarbon not in excess of the relevant quantities permitted in accordance with sub-paragraphs (a), (b) and (c); and (ii) by reason of the use of mineral hydrocarbon as a lubricant or greasing agent on some surface with which that food has necessarily to come into contact during the course of preparation if that food contains by reason thereof not more than 0.2 part by weight of mineral hydrocarbon per 100 parts by weight of the food - h.
 Food containing residues of mineral hydrocarbon resulting from its use as a solvent in the manufacture, provided that the tolerance limit for a specified food indicated in the following table is not exceeded:

-Mineral Name of Food Hydrocarbon Tolerance Limit (ppm)
+Mineral Hydrocarbon Name of Food Tolerance Limit (ppm)

-Trichloroethylene Decaffeinated ground coffee 25
+Trichloroethylene Decaffeinated ground 25

+coffee

 Decaffeinated soluble 10

 (instant) coffee extract

 Spice oleoresins 30

-Edible vegetable oil 10
+I Edible vegetable oil 10

-Methylene chloride Decaffeinated ground coffee 10
+Methylene chloride Decaffeinated ground 10

+coffee

+Decaffeinated soluble 10

-Decaffeinated soluble (instant) Coffee extract 10
+(instant) Coffee extract

 Spice oleoresins 30

 Ethylene dichloride Spice oleoresins 30

 Hexane Spice oleoresins 25

 Edible Vegetable oil 10